Channel I/O: Other implementations

 Function m on channel d) to transfer data between the channel and either the A register or PP memory.

-SCSI introduced in 1981 as a low cost channel equivalent to the IBM Block Multiplexer Channel is now ubiquitous in the form of the Fibre Channel Protocol and Serial Attached SCSI.
+SCSI was introduced in 1981 as a low cost channel equivalent to the IBM Block Multiplexer Channel, and later became widespread in the form of the Fibre Channel Protocol and Serial Attached SCSI.

 Modern computers may have channels in the form of bus mastering peripheral devices, such as PCI direct memory access (DMA) devices.
-The rationale for these devices is the same as for the original channel controllers, namely off-loading transfer, interrupts, and context switching from the main CPU.
+The rationale for these devices is the same as for the original channel controllers, namely off-loading of transfer, interrupts, and context switching tasks from the main CPU.

 Channel controllers have been made as small as single-chip designs with multiple channels on them, used in the NeXT computers for instance.